w3f/research/docs/polkadot/implementors-guide/guide.md

 First, it's important to go over the main actors we have involved in the Polkadot network.
 1. Validators.
 These nodes are responsible for validating proposed parachain blocks.
 They do so by checking a Proof-of-Validity (PoV) of the block and ensuring that the PoV remains available.
 They put financial capital down as "skin in the game" which can be revoked if they are proven to have misvalidated.
 2. Collators.
 These nodes are responsible for creating the Proofs-of-Validity that validators know how to check.
 Creating a PoV typically requires familiarity with the transaction format and block authoring rules of the parachain, as well as having access to the full state of the parachain.
 3. Fishermen.
 These are user-operated, permissionless nodes whose goal is to catch out misbehaving validators in exchange for a bounty.
 Collators and validators can behave as Fishermen too.
+Fishermen aren't necessary for security, and aren't covered in-depth by this document.

 This alludes to a simple pipeline where collators send validators parachain blocks and their requisite PoV to check.
 Then, validators validate the block using the PoV, signing statements which describe either the positive or negative outcome, and with enough positive statements, the block can be included.
-If a fisherman detects that a validator or group of validators incorrectly signed a statement claiming a block was valid, then those validators will be _slashed_, with the fisherman receiving a bounty.
+If another validator later detects that a validator or group of validators incorrectly signed a statement claiming a block was valid, then those validators will be _slashed_, with the checker receiving a bounty.

 However, there is a problem with this formulation.
-In order for a fisherman to check the validators' work after the fact, the PoV must remain _available_ so a fisherman can fetch it in order to check the work.
+In order for another validator to check the previous group of validators' work after the fact, the PoV must remain _available_ so the other validator can fetch it in order to check the work.
 The PoVs are expected to be too large to include in the blockchain directly, so we require an alternate _data availability_ scheme which requires validators to prove that the inputs to their work will remain available, and so their work can be checked.

 Here is a description of the Inclusion Pipeline: the path a parachain block (or parablock, for short) takes from creation to inclusion:
 1. Validators are selected and assigned to parachains by the Validator Assignment Process.